 Alafia River State Park Trail (Lithia, Florida)

-Trail Work Day: The Saturday before the 3rd Sunday of most months, 8:30 am (see calendar) The State Park fee is waived for volunteers who send early RSVP.
+Trail Workday: Saturday before the 3rd Sunday of most months, 8:30 am (see calendar) State Park fee waived for volunteers who RSVP early.

 Guided rides: 9:00 am on the 3rd Sunday of most months.
 See ride calendar for details.

 Street View: Park entrance view from the street.

 Fee: $5.00 per vehicle, 2-8 people.
 State Park Pass with ‘beat-the-heat’ early bird gate code here.